26th Feb 2006

 circle is impossible.
 If there really were a powerful creator

-responsible for the unstable tectonic plates that cause earthquakes
+responsible for the unstable tectonic plates that cause earthquakes and

-and tsunamis and for creatures that can live only by preying on other
+tsunamis and for creatures that can live only by preying on other

 sentient beings, he/she/it would surely have to be a sadist.

-Finally, Philip Goddard claims that god-belief has created "the
+Philip Goddard claims that god-belief has created "the

 greatest art, music, poetry and architecture that the world has ever

 known."
-But the artists had to earn a living - and in the ages of
+But the artists had to earn a living - and in the ages of faith

-them secret unbelievers) turned to secular subjects, the quality of
+secret unbelievers) turned to secular subjects, the quality of their work was no less great.

 Yours truly,